sandangel/nixos-config/README.md

 ## Common VM setup

-Create a VMware Fusion VM with the following settings.
-My configurations are made for VMware Fusion exclusively currently and you will have issues on other virtualization solutions without minor changes.
+Create a VMWare Fusion VM with the following settings.
+My configurations are made for VMWare Fusion exclusively currently and you will have issues on other virtualization solutions without minor changes.

 - Disk: 300 GB+